tuva-health/docs/docs/data-quality/atomic-level.md

 In the example table above we observe the following:

-1. patient_id is populated for every single record in the medical_claim table
+1. person_id is populated for every single record in the medical_claim table
-2. 50 claim IDs have more than 1 patient_id.
-This can occur when two or more distinct lines on the claim have different values for patient_id.
+2. 50 claim IDs have more than 1 person_id.
+This can occur when two or more distinct lines on the claim have different values for person_id.
 3. 1,000 claim IDs are considered "orphaned claims".
 This means that the claim_start_date or claim_end_date occur during a month when the patient does not have insurance eligibility.

 If any of these problems occur in your data you should attempt to correct them in mapping.
 However the specific techniques to do this will vary by dataset and it may not be possible to correct the problems.
 If the problems can't be correct we still include these records in the dataset, but there will be limitations in terms of how useful they are for analytics.